-Each “stage” of a rally is a timed section where a driver and his co-driver must navigate a section of the course.
+Each “stage” of a rally is a timed section where a driver and their co-driver must navigate a section of the course.
 Once the stage is complete, the car must move on to the next stage (this part isn’t timed).
 In preparation for each race, the co-driver makes “pace notes” about the obstacles at each section of the stage.
-The notes are then assembled in a code that’s read out loud to the driver in real time to prepare him or her for what lies ahead.
+The notes are then assembled in a code that’s read out loud to the driver in real-time to prepare them for what lies ahead.

 The premiere professional rally series is the World Rally Championship (WRC), which consists of 13 three-day events over the course of a year.
 Competing vehicles are based on production cars and powered by extensively modified 1.6-liter turbocharged four-cylinder engines making upwards of 600 hp.
 WRC cars also feature all-wheel drive, sequential manual gearboxes, and aerodynamics.